 1. Narrative Symposia.
-Narrative symposia may be invited or proposals may be submitted for review.
-Symposia will consist of approximately 10 – 12 personal stories followed by 2 commentary articles.
-Ordinarily, the symposium editor will invite both types of symposium contributions.
-However, topics of forthcoming symposia will be announced on the NIB website, allowing individuals to submit a brief (300 word) abstract of proposed personal stories or their credentials for writing a commentary on the stories dealing with the subject matter.
+Narrative symposia will consist of approximately 10 – 12 personal stories followed by 3-4 commentary articles.
+Topics of forthcoming symposia will be announced on the NIB website, allowing individuals to submit a brief (300 word) abstract of proposed personal stories or their credentials for writing a commentary on the stories dealing with the subject matter.

 a.
 Personal stories are short autobiographical essays (4 – 8 double-spaced pages or 1,000 – 2,000 words) that describe personal experience with the symposium topic.
 The primary purpose of these stories is to provide rich descriptions of personal experience.
 Personal stories should give readers a sense of what it is like to experience the subject matter under consideration.
 Good personal stories will be true (accurate portrayals of subjective experience), interesting, and easy to read.
 Depending on the symposium subject, ideal authors of personal stories may include patients, researcher participants, health care workers, researchers, or others.
 Symposium editors will provide authors of personal stories with further guidance regarding “prompt” questions that should be addressed in the narratives.
 Personal stories will be followed by Commentaries.
 Individuals who wish to submit a personal story in response to a symposium announcement should email the editorial office (email@example.com) a 300-word summary of the story they wish to submit.
 Ordinarily, individuals will be informed within four weeks whether they are invited to submit a full story.